j-hagedorn/journals_of/content/poems/2019-09-06-the-dark-reactions.md

 I carry sleep in me.
-A lake, just here,
+A lake, just here

+beneath the eye:
+a vial of milk

 to wash what's too clean,
 too latched in sequence.

 ---

-Nothing is in
-the simple dark
+A simple dark.

-except shapes
+Only the shapes
-of contact, body-to-sheet:
+of touch, body-to-sheet.

+Knee, heel...

-striations and dots
+striations and dots:
 a blind map

-this inhabited perception
-which loves contour
+of perception which loves
-yet never enters
+contour yet never enters

+---

 adjacent, meaning to throw
 symbol, meaning to throw